robinb242/CLhangman/README.md

 # CLhangman
 Command Line Hangman game
 ### Overview
-The his game is a traditional hangman game made simpler by narrowing the word choices to car manufactures.
+This game is a traditional hangman game made simpler by narrowing the word choices to car manufactures.

 ### Technologies Used